bioinformatics-core-shared-training/IntroductionToStats/index.md

 ### Feedback

-- [Feedback form](https://www.surveymonkey.co.uk/r/STanalys19) for course run on 26th November 2019
+- [Feedback form](https://www.surveymonkey.co.uk/r/STATFEB) for course run on 11th February 2020

 ### Funding
 This course has received funding from the [CRUK Cambridge Centre](https://crukcambridgecentre.org.uk).
 If you are researching Cancer in Cambridge please consider becoming a member.